xdevelsistemas/xDevPlayApp/README.rst

 in Scala.
 This concludes the matter for Scala.

 In addition, this project provides a SBT build script which generates metaclasses from entity classes.
-Also, a very simple integration with Twitter API is provides for the sake of example.
+Also, a very simple integration with Twitter API is provided for the sake of example.

 For basic documentation about how PlayFramework can be configured to work with EclipseLink, please consult these links: